 My current plan is to ask other writers, as that way I can offer to beta their work in exchange.

 But before that, I have another half of a novel to put through the cheese grater.

 * Debates on the blogosphere about the invisibility of woman in SF include discussion of a UK anthology lacking women.
-You'd think from the responses that I was less real than a pink unicorn, so for the record, I: 1) Am a woman, 2) Live in the UK, and 3) Write science fiction.
+You'd think from the responses that I was less real than a pink unicorn, so for the record, I: 1) Am a woman (in part), 2) Live in the UK, and 3) Write science fiction.
 With real science!